 2. Prioritize cost-transparency

-Additionally, insurance companies can revolutionize health care planning with claims data, the detailed information on individual medical expenses—prescription costs, emergency room visits, wellness checks, and so on.
+Additionally, insurance companies can revolutionize health care planning with claims data — their detailed information on individual medical expenses, prescription costs, emergency room visits, wellness checks, and so on.
 Right now, people are often choosing health plans based on best guesses about their expenses and utilization the year before.
-And while you can get claims data now, it’s incredibly confusing.
+While you can get claims data now, it’s incredibly confusing.
 By making it easier for employees to understand and use that data, health insurers can empower people to make good decisions—and that would be groundbreaking.

 3) Provide a safety net